Scary Movie 3: Production

-After the success of Scary Movie 2, the Wayans brothers who had directed and co-written the previous films, pitched their idea for the third film at the same time that they were pitching the idea for the movie White Chicks.
+After the success of Scary Movie 2, the Wayans brothers who had directed and co-written the previous Scary Movie films, pitched their idea for the third film at the same time that they were pitching the idea for the movie White Chicks.
 Their pitch for the third film reportedly met with approval.
-According to Marlon Wayans, the two parties however could not come to a deal primarily because Miramax's initial pay offer was only equal to what had been agreed upon for the first film, which would mean the Wayans would actually be taking a pay cut.
+According to Marlon Wayans, the two parties however could not come to a deal primarily because Miramax's initial pay offer was only equal to what had been agreed upon for the first Scary Movie film, which would mean the Wayans would actually be taking a pay cut.
 Higher offers were then made after the White Chicks film idea was greenlit, but still below the initial pay demand that the Wayans had asked for at the start of negotiations.
 The Wayans brothers then chose to prioritize the White Chicks film while their pitch would then reportedly be used as the basis for the third film without their involvement.

+After the Wayans left Scary Movie 3, Keenen Ivory Wayans encouraged Anna Faris not to star in the film; however, Faris was under a three-picture contract and feared the financial consequences of a potential lawsuit if she broke it.
+According to Anthony Anderson, he signed on to the film due to an interest in working with Marlon and Shawn because of his friendship with the family, but he had not realized that they had left the franchise prior.
+Anderson would later collaborate with the Wayans officially in the franchise over two decades later in the sixth film.

 In November 2002, Dimension Films announced the development of a third Scary Movie installment without the involvement of the Wayans brothers.
 In December 2002, Kevin Smith signed on as executive producer and co-writer but later withdrew from the project.
 David Zucker was brought on as director.
 Jason Friedberg and Aaron Seltzer, who had contributed to an early draft of the original Scary Movie (2000), were initially assigned to write the script, and wrote a script initially titled Scary Movie 3: Episode I – Lord of the Brooms, with the project being intended to parody the Star Wars, The Lord of the Rings and Harry Potter franchises.
 Although Zucker considered using their draft, he ultimately opted for a new screenplay written by Craig Mazin and Pat Proft that aligned more closely with the tone of the earlier two films.

-Principal photography began on March 12, 2003, and concluded on July 16 that same year.
+Principal photography began on March 12, 2003 and concluded on July 16 that same year.
 Filming took place in Vancouver, British Columbia in Canada.